Hard Water in Your Home

 Dishwashers, coffee makers, and washing machines are prone to the mineral buildup that contributes to inefficient and costly operation.
 As the minerals build-up in these types of appliances, the efficiency of the heating element reduces and the time needed to heat the water increases.
 If the appliance heating cycle is on a timer, it may never reach the appropriate temperature.
 This layer of scale can actually cause the heating element to burn out, reducing the lifespan of the appliance and can become very costly.

 Glasses, dishes, and your silverware also suffer from hardness.
 Not only does water with high mineral content leave a residue and spots, but it is also like sandblasting your dishes over time.
 Surfaces appear cloudy and rough over time instead of smooth and shiny like when you purchased them.

 Hard water will fuse with laundry detergents as well and cause them to be less effective, forming a soap scum that sticks to fabric and works its way into the fibers.
 Over time your clothes can look gray, dull and dingy and leave towels scratchy and rough and cause clothes and linens to wear out much faster.

 We know that minerals will stick to a home’s pipes, faucets, and appliances, but it will also stick to the soaps that we use every day!
-The calcium in the water will mix with these soaps to form a thick, sticky curd-like substance we know as soap scum.
+Calcium will mix with these soaps to form a thick, sticky curd-like substance we know as soap scum.
 It sticks to your showers walls and glass doors, bathtubs, sinks, and even your hair and skin when you bathe.
-This dries our bodies leaving your hair frizzy and your skin itchy and dry.
+This dries our bodies leaving your hair frizzy, and your skin itchy and dry.

-Regardless of the water problems you’re experiencing, we offer products that can offer a solution and can help you get the quality water you deserve.
+Regardless of the water problems you’re experiencing, we offer products and services that can provide a solution and help you get the quality you deserve.